 - 1. Go to www.extremenetworks.com/support/service-notification-form. - 2.
-Complete the form with your information (all fields are required). - 3.
+Complete the form (all fields are required). - 3.
 Select the products for which you would like to receive notifications.

 You can modify your product selections or unsubscribe at any time.